Mehdi Khalil: International career

 In the second round of qualifying for the 2022 FIFA World Cup, in a group with South Korea, North Korea, Turkmenistan and Sri Lanka, Khalil took part in all six of Lebanon's games.
 (Note: Khalil took part in only one of Lebanon's two games against North Korea, which were both voided.)
 With three wins, one draw and two defeats, Lebanon finished second in their group and qualified to the final qualification round for the World Cup for the second time in their history, and the finals of the 2023 AFC Asian Cup for the second time.
 On 20 August 2021, during a training session in view of the first qualification game against the United Arab Emirates, Khalil sustained an ACL injury, keeping him on the sidelines for six months.

+Following Khalil's ACL injury in 2021, Mostafa Matar became Lebanon's first-choice goalkeeper and retained the position after Khalil's return, with Khalil subsequently serving as the team's second-choice goalkeeper.
 He was called back up to the national team in September 2022 for a training camp in Bnachii, Zgharta, and played his first game on 19 November, in a 2–0 defeat to Kuwait.
 In December 2023, Khalil was included in the Lebanese squad for the 2023 AFC Asian Cup.